Fresh, clean air is a basic necessity for human, plant, and animal health, and a valued feature of life in the EU.

 The CMEF also provides a framework for evaluations and external studies.
 In July 2019, the Commission published an independent evaluation of the impact of the CAP on climate change and greenhouse gas emissions, which took into account air pollutants from agriculture.

-Under the Commission’s proposals, the new CAP will include a reinforced performance monitoring and evaluation framework, which will facilitate greater accountability and the transition to a performance-based delivery model.
+The CAP 2023-27 also includes a reinforced performance monitoring and evaluation framework, which facilitate greater accountability and the transition to a performance-based delivery model.

 Knowledge, research, and innovation